-When you experience significant amounts of anxiety in social situations, or even just thinking about upcoming social situations, you may have Social Anxiety Disorder.
-Generally, the major concern is the risk or expectation of rejection, humiliation, or negative evaluation from others.
+When people experience significant amounts of anxiety in social situations, or even just when thinking about upcoming social situations, they may have social anxiety disorder.
+Generally, the major concern of people with social anxiety disorder is the risk or expectation of rejection, humiliation, or negative evaluation from others.
 Very commonly, people manage social anxiety by avoiding or limiting social interactions and engagements.
-The downsides are that this avoidance makes the anxiety stronger over time, while also cutting off social connections and social support.
+The downside to this coping strategy is that avoidance makes social anxiety stronger over time, and can damage social connections and social support.

-Because social anxiety disorder typically begins earlier than most other anxiety disorders, people often don’t realize they have it.
-You live with it so long, It can seem like just a part of your personality, and others may say it’s just shyness or a need to “come out of your shell.”
+Because social anxiety disorder typically begins earlier than most anxiety disorders, people often don’t realize they have it.
+A person with social anxiety may have lived and coped with it for a long time, and it can seem like just a part of their personality; it can be received as shyness, or as a matter of needing to “come out of their shell.”

 Interested in treatment for Social Anxiety Disorder?
 Read more about our clinical services.